bconcept101/lottery-number-generator/PROJECT-BLUEPRINT.md

 Visitors can support the continued development, updates, maintenance, testing, and future improvements of the website.

+Important rule:

+Do not describe the project as a charity or nonprofit unless it is legally registered that way.

 ---

 # Responsive Design Status